DannyBoyNYC/session8/README.md

 It is not required that you prepare a specific number of pages.
 Depending on the design goals, one good template could suffice for many pages and it is possible to spend as much time on a single page as on an entire site.

-Making the page "mobile friendly" is optional but you should, at the very least, include some basic allowances for smart phones and tablets.
+Making the page "mobile friendly" is required as is at least one instance on DOM scripting.

 ![image](wide.png)